 If plaque is left on your dogs teeth, it begins to harden (dental calculus).
 Tartar is the visible brown stains on the enamel.
 Once your dog has tartar build-up the only way to safely remove it is with a professional dental cleaning under anesthesia.

 Bad breath (halitosis) is one of the first indicators your Schnauzer is developing a mouth problem.
 It is brought about from odor-producing bacteria of the mouth or gut.
 It is a good idea to have your vet examine your Schnauzer first to determine the underlying cause.
 If your Schnauzers breath is fruity or sweet-smelling, it could be a sign of diabetes.
 And more foul breath could be liver or kidney disease.
 But in most cases, bad breath can be cured by feeding your Schnauzer high-quality dog food and daily dental brushing.

 Gingivitis appears as red inflammation of the gums caused by the plaque build up on the tooth's surface and beneath the gum tissue.
 Plaque is a sticky coating that is made up of bacteria, acid, food, and saliva.
 It is constantly forming on the surface of the teeth.
 Once it hardens, it forms a substance called dental calculus or tartar on the teeth.

 Besides resulting from a major accident or trauma to the face, your Schnauzer can fracture or chip a tooth just by chewing on bones, hard chew toys or any other hard object.
 And since dogs like to hide pain, the condition may go unnoticed for quite some time.
 So it's good to be aware of signs that could indicate your dog is having mouth pain.

 If you notice any of these changes in your pet, please seek veterinary advice.

-- Periodontal Disease is a bacterial infection that destroys the attachment fibers and supporting bone that hold the dog teeth in the mouth.
+Periodontal disease is a bacterial infection that destroys the attachment fibers and supporting bone that hold the dog teeth in the mouth.
 If left untreated, it can lead to tooth loss as well as spread infection throughout the body affecting your Schnauzer's kidney, heart, liver, and nervous system.
 The main cause of periodontal disease is bacterial plaque.
 Plaque is a sticky, colorless film that is constantly forming on teeth.
 Periodontal disease can seriously undermine your Miniature Schnauzer's health.

 In the early stages it might be difficult to recognize the signs of periodontal disease, as the changes are subtle.
-The first and most obvious sign owners will recognize is bad dog breath.
+The first and most obvious sign dog owners will recognize is bad dog breath.
 Your Schnauzer should not have bad breath.
 It is not a normal condition and a telltale sign that your dog is in need of better dental care.

 Providing daily dental care to your dog, will also alert you to subtle changes in you Miniature Schnauzer's mouth so you may bring them to the attention of your veterinarian.
 You must stop periodontal disease before irreversible damage occurs, so brush your Schnauzer's teeth daily!

 "Knowledge Share"...
 If you found this article on dog dental care helpful and informative, please share it with your dog-loving friends by clicking on one of the share links (like facebook, twitter, and google +1) located at the top right or bottom of this page.

-★ Schnauzer Dog Care
+More Dog Care Info: